Last Updated Sep 8, 2020 10:52 AM EDT

 As Sharyn Alfonsi reportsRanger James Holland had a hunch about Little.
 Holland suspected that Little might be guilty of far more murders than a recent conviction accused him of, and though Little had never confessed to anyone before, he slowly began opening up to Holland.
 Over the course of 700 hours of interviews, the tally finally ballooned to its gruesome total: Little confessed to killing 93 people from 1970 to 2005.

 Little told Holland he targeted women on the fringes of society—prostitutes and drug addicts whose deaths he believed the police would not work hard to investigate.
 He remembers each of his victims in startling detail.
 He can recall a victim's facial features, elements of their conversation, topography of the landscape where he dumped her body—even the last meal she ate.

 Law enforcement officials have corroborated dozens of Little's confessions with Jane Doe cases.
-In just over a year, law enforcement has solved 50 cold cases, all due to the details sifted from the elderly serial killer's memory.
+In just over two years, law enforcement has solved 60 cold cases, all due to the details sifted from the elderly serial killer's memory.

 "These were really, truly cases that have been dormant for decades," Alfonsi told 60 Minutes Overtime.
 "And so now the hope is that there are still some remaining cases.
 Ranger Holland's hoping somebody might know something that could help him close the rest of the cases."

 The FBI released several videos of Little talking in detail about murders that police have not been able to corroborate.
 They hope that, through tips from the public, they will eventually be able to identify the victims.

 "We believed if Samuel Little described the victims, where he met the victims, and where he left the victim's body in his own words, it may help a family member, it may help a retired detective, a newspaper reporter, someone who lived in the neighborhood to come forward and provide us with information," Holland said.

 The FBI asks anyone with information to call the agency at 1-800-225-5324.